Yellow vests and opponents gearing up for protests in France

 About 84,000 people protested last weekend, around the same number as the week before, and despite a slight rise in Macron's approval rates in the latest opinion polls, protesters are expected to turn out in large numbers Saturday.

 The next day, a demonstration will be organized in Paris by the "Red Scarves," a group created on Facebook denouncing the street violence that has accompanied some yellow vest protests.
+About 2,000 people have been injured since last November as demonstrations often descended into violence with clashes between police and yellow vests.

+Ten people have also been killed in road accidents since the protests started on Nov.
+17.

+"It's like if we were experiencing an attempted coup where people want to depose the president, or the national assembly to be dissolved," Laurent Soulie, one of the organizers, told the RMC channel.
+"This is a march to defend our freedom, and to ask for the end of violence."